 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Deafness (Congenital) Low - Moderate Diagnostic testing is typically covered.
-Congenital deafness can occur in Jack Russells, particularly those with predominantly white coats.
-No treatment exists, but BAER testing can confirm diagnosis.
+Deafness Low - Moderate Can occur in JRTs, particularly those with predominantly white coats.
+BAER testing available.

 What Affects Your Jack Russell Terrier Insurance Premium